ruggeryiury/ugc-parser/README.md

 ## ⚙️ Declaring Root Type

-`This is a for a future feature, as for now, this is now necessary.`
+`WARNING: This is a for a future feature, as for now, this is not necessary.`

-You can use both
+The generated JSON file can be both a dict or a list.
+By default, the script will generate the JSON root as a dict.
+But if you want the root as a list, you just need to place the following _declarative_ operator at the first line of your UGC file:

+    #declare list

 ## 📄 Types